-- Air is treated using several large exterior carbon units per tent. - Blowers pull air out of the tent into the carbon units. - Treated air is released above the ground through a stack on the carbon unit. - Air in the tent is replaced approximately 6 times per hour for proper ventilation and safety. - Carbon treatment is expected to be more than 95% effective. - Technicians monitor air emissions from the stack and sample air inside the unit to determine when carbon needs to be replaced. - Work will be completed in accordance with a New Jersey Department of Environmental Protection air permit equivalency.
+- Air is treated using a large exterior carbon unit. - Blowers pull air out of the tent into the carbon unit. - Treated air is released above the ground through a stack on the carbon unit. - Air in the tent is replaced approximately 6 times per hour for proper ventilation and safety. - Carbon treatment is expected to be more than 95% effective. - Technicians monitor air emissions from the stack and sample air inside the unit to determine when carbon needs to be replaced. - Work will be completed in accordance with a New Jersey Department of Environmental Protection air permit equivalency.